UV-ETSE-GPDS/Fablab-training-package/README.md

 The code is in the init.lua file.
 It requires NodeMCU firmware v1.0 or higher with modules: adc, gpio, file, net,node,timer,wifi

 All copyright of the included materials belongs to the original authors.
-I credit only for the "Rapid development of a connected device.pdf" presentation file, schematics and the code.